Distributed Set-Based Observers Using Diffusion Strategies: Distributed Strip-based Diffusion Observer

-\end{definition} Our proposed set-membership approach consists of three steps, namely, measurement update, diffusion update, and time update.
+\end{definition} Our proposed strip-based approach consists of three steps: measurement update, diffusion update, and time update.
+The time update step results in computing the predicted set (Definition~\ref{def:predset}).
+The measurement update step utilizes the previously predicted set along with the measurement set (Definition~\ref{def:measset}) to compute the corrected set (Definition~\ref{def:corrset}).
 Every node in a distributed setting has access to some, not all, measurements.
-Therefore, we propose to share measurements and estimated sets in the measurement and diffusion update steps, respectively, in order to obtain a lightweight consensus between the distributed nodes.
-We first give a high-level description of the proposed algorithm in Algorithm \ref{alg:1}, then we derive the required theory.
-Our approach corrects the reachable set for every node of the sensor network by determining the set of consistent states with the model and measurements received from all neighbors.
-More specifically, during the measurement update, every node collects measurements from neighbors, as shown in sub-figure \ref{fig:alg1}.i, i.e., each node obtains a family of strips (measurements) to be intersected with the predicted zonotopic reachable set of each node (sub-figure \ref{fig:alg1}.ii) to obtain the estimated zonotope $\bar{\mathcal{Z}}^i_{s,k}$, dashed in sub-figure \ref{fig:alg1}.iii.
-Every node collects the shared sets from its neighbors in sub-figure \ref{fig:alg1}.iv.
-Next, each node intersects its reachable set with shared sets of the neighbors in the set-based diffusion step in sub-figure \ref{fig:alg1}.v.
-Finally, the estimated sets evolve according to the state update model.
-We propose to perform the measurement update step according to the following proposition \cite{conf:cdcdsse}, which is represented graphically in Figure \ref{fig:meas}:
+Therefore, we propose sharing measurements and estimated sets in the measurement and diffusion update steps, respectively, to obtain a lightweight consensus between the distributed nodes.
+We first give a high-level description of the proposed algorithm in Algorithm~\ref{alg:1}, then we derive the required theory.
+Our approach corrects the reachable set of each node by determining the set of consistent states with the model and measurements received from all neighbors.
+More specifically, during the measurement update, every node collects measurements from neighbors, as shown in step i in Figure~\ref{fig:meas}, i.e., each node obtains a family of strips (measurements) to be intersected with the predicted zonotopic set (step ii in Figure~\ref{fig:meas}) of each node to obtain the estimated zonotope $\bar{\mathcal{Z}}^i_{s,k}$, dashed in step iii in Figure~\ref{fig:meas}.
+Every node collects the shared sets from its neighbors in step iv in Figure~\ref{fig:diff}.
+Next, each node intersects its reachable set with shared sets of the neighbors in the set-based diffusion step in step v in Figure~\ref{fig:diff}.
+Finally, the estimated sets evolve according to the time update model.